Schmalz

 1. General

 1.3.
-All agreements and legally relevant declarations of the contracting parties must be in writing in order to be valid.
+All agreements and legally relevant declarations of the contracting parties must be in writing to be valid.

-The deliveries and services of the supplier are conclusively listed in the order confirmation, including any enclosures to it.
-The supplier is authorized to make changes that lead to improvements, provided that they do not result in a price increase.
+The deliveries and services of the Supplier are detailed conclusively in the order confirmation, including any enclosures to it.
+The Supplier is authorised to make changes that lead to improvements provided that they do not result in a price increase.

 3. Plans and technical documentation

 3.1.
-Brochures and catalogues are not binding unless otherwise agreed.
-Information in technical documents is only binding if it is expressly assured.
+Brochures and catalogues are non-binding unless agreed otherwise.
+Information in technical documents is only binding if it is expressly confirmed as such.

 3.2.
-Each party reserves all rights to plans and technical documents which it has handed over to the other party.
-The receiving party acknowledges these rights and will not make the documents available to third parties in whole or in part or use them outside the purpose for which they were handed over to it without the prior written authorisation of the other party.
+Each party reserves all rights to plans and technical documents which it has presented to the other party.
+The receiving party acknowledges these rights, and will not make the documents available to third parties in whole or in part or use them beyond the purpose for which it receives them without the prior written authorisation of the other party.

 4.1.
-The customer has the option of putting together individually configured products using the product configurator provided on the website.
-The product configurator serves only as a technical aid; the selection and compilation of the individual components is carried out by the customer on his own responsibility.
+The Purchaser has the option of putting together individually configured products using the product configurator provided on the website.
+The product configurator serves as a technical aid only; the selection and compilation of the individual components is carried out by the Purchaser, for which the Purchaser itself is solely responsible.

 4.3.
-The customer is solely responsible for the accuracy and completeness of the information contained in his order, in particular with regard to the type, quantity and specification of the products ordered.
+The Purchaser is solely responsible for the accuracy and completeness of the information contained in its order, in particular with regard to the type, quantity and specification of the products ordered.

 4.4.
-A contestation of the order due to reasons that are attributable to the sphere of risk of the customer and could have been avoided if the order had been carefully examined is excluded.
-This applies in particular to input, transmission or transmission errors, confusion of quantities, prices or products as well as other operating or selection errors.
+A contestation of the order due to reasons that are attributable to the sphere of risk of the Purchaser and could have been avoided if the order had been carefully examined is excluded.
+This applies, in particular, to data entry, transfer or transmission errors, confusions of quantities, prices or products as well as other operating or selection errors.

 5. Prices

 5.1.
-Unless otherwise agreed in writing, all prices are net, ex works, excluding packaging and shipping costs, plus the respective statutory value added tax.
+Unless agreed otherwise in writing, all prices are net, ex-works, excluding packaging and shipment costs, plus the respective statutory value added tax.
 For a net order value of less than CHF 100, a minimum quantity surcharge of CHF 20 net will be charged.
-All ancillary costs, such as freight, insurance, export, transit, import and other permits as well as notarizations, are at the expense of the customer.
+All ancillary costs, such as freight, insurance, export, transit, import and other permits as well as notarisations, are at the expense of the Purchaser.
 Likewise, the Purchaser shall bear all types of taxes, duties, fees, customs duties and the like levied in connection with the contract or shall reimburse them to the Supplier upon appropriate proof if the Supplier has become liable for them.

 5.2.
-Samples made at the request of the customer will be invoiced to the customer on the basis of an individual calculation if the contract is not concluded and must be paid for by the customer.
+If the contract is not concluded, samples made at the request of the Purchaser will be invoiced to the Purchaser on the basis of an individual calculation and shall be paid for by the Purchaser.

 6.1.
-Payments shall be made by the Purchaser in accordance with the agreed terms of payment at the Supplier's registered office without deduction of discounts, expenses, taxes, duties, fees, customs duties and the like.
-Unless otherwise agreed or indicated on the invoice, the invoice must be paid by the customer within 10 days of receipt.
+Payments are to be made by the Purchaser in accordance with the agreed terms of payment at the Supplier's registered office without discounts, expenses, taxes, duties, fees, customs duties or the like.
+Unless agreed otherwise or indicated on the invoice, the invoice must be paid by the Purchaser within 10 days of its receipt.

 6.2.
-If any down payment or the securities to be provided at the time of conclusion of the contract are not paid in accordance with the contract, the supplier is entitled to adhere to the contract and set a grace period for the customer, or to withdraw from the contract, in which case he can claim damages.
-If the Purchaser is in arrears with a further payment for any reason, or if the Supplier has to seriously fear that it will not receive the Purchaser's payments in full or on time due to a circumstance that has occurred after the conclusion of the contract, the Supplier shall be entitled, without limiting its statutory rights, to suspend further performance of the contract and to retain deliveries ready for dispatch until paid by the Purchaser or new payment and terms of delivery have been agreed upon and the supplier has received sufficient security.
-The supplier is also entitled to withdraw from the contract and claim damages.
+If any down payment or collateral to be provided at the time of conclusion of the contract is not paid in accordance with the contract, the Supplier is entitled to assert the contract and set a grace period for the Purchaser or to withdraw from the contract, in which case it can claim damages.
+If the Purchaser is in arrears with a further payment for any reason, or if the Supplier justifiably fears that it will not receive the Purchaser's payments in full or on time due to a circumstance that has occurred after the conclusion of the contract, the Supplier shall be entitled, without limiting its statutory rights, to suspend the further performance of the contract and to retain deliveries ready for shipment until paid by the Purchaser, or until new terms of payment and of delivery have been agreed and the Supplier has received sufficient certainty.
+The Supplier is also entitled to withdraw from the contract and to claim damages.

 6.3.
-If the customer does not comply with the agreed payment dates, he must pay interest of 5% from the time of the agreed due date without a reminder.
-We reserve the right to compensate for further damages.
+If the Purchaser fails to comply with the agreed payment dates, it must pay interest of 5% from the time of the agreed due date without a reminder.
+The right to claim for further damages remains reserved.

 7. Retention of title

 7.1.
-The Supplier shall retain ownership of all its deliveries until it has received payment in full from the Purchaser in accordance with the Contract.
-The Purchaser shall be obliged to cooperate in measures necessary to protect the Supplier's property; in particular, upon conclusion of the contract, it authorises the Supplier to enter or pre-register the retention of title in public registers, books or the like in accordance with the relevant national laws at the expense of the Purchaser and to fulfil all relevant formalities.
+The Supplier shall retain ownership of all its deliveries until it has received payment in full from the Purchaser in accordance with the contract.
+The Purchaser shall be obliged to cooperate in measures necessary to protect the Supplier's property; in particular, upon conclusion of the contract, it authorises the Supplier to enter or pre-register the retention of title in public registers, records or the like in accordance with the relevant national laws at the expense of the Purchaser and to fulfil all the relevant formalities.
 The Purchaser shall be obliged to maintain the delivered items at his own expense during the period of retention of title and to insure them for the benefit of the Supplier against theft, breakage, fire, water and other risks, insofar as the Supplier so requests from the Purchaser.
 Any claims arising from an insurance contract shall be assigned by the Purchaser to the Supplier in advance.
-Furthermore, the Purchaser must take all necessary measures and shall refrain from doing everything to ensure that the Supplier's unrestricted claim to ownership is neither impaired nor cancelled.
-The risk of loss or damage to the goods shall also be borne by the purchaser during the effective period of the retention of title.
+Furthermore, the Purchaser must take all necessary measures to uphold, and refrain from doing anything that would impair or rescind, the Supplier's unrestricted claim to title.
+The risk of loss or damage to the goods shall also be borne by the Purchaser during the effective period of the retention of title.
 In all other respects, the Supplier reserves all rights arising from the legally valid retention of title vis-à-vis the Purchaser or any third parties.

 8.1.
-The delivery period, if such a period is assured, shall commence upon receipt of the order confirmation from the Supplier by the Purchaser.
-The delivery time is calculated according to the corresponding number of working days, which are indicated on the order confirmation.
-The delivery deadline is met if the delivery or at least the notification of readiness for shipment to the customer has been made by its expiry.
-The assertion of damages caused by delay remains excluded, except in the case of intent or gross negligence on the part of the supplier or in the case of an express written assurance of a fixed delivery date.
+The delivery period, if such a period is confirmed, shall commence upon the receipt of the order confirmation of the Supplier by the Purchaser.
+The delivery period is calculated according to the corresponding number of working days indicated on the order confirmation.
+The delivery period is met if the delivery, or at least the notification of readiness for shipment to the Purchaser, has been made by its expiry.
+The assertion of damages caused by delay remains excluded, except in the case of intent or gross negligence on the part of the Supplier or in the case of an express written confirmation of a fixed delivery date.

 8.2.
-Compliance with the delivery deadline presupposes the fulfilment of the contractual obligations by the customer.
+Compliance with the delivery period presupposes the fulfilment of the contractual obligations by the Purchaser.

 8.3.
 The delivery period is extended appropriately if:

-a. the Supplier does not receive the information required by the Supplier for the performance of the contract in good time or if the Purchaser subsequently changes it and thus causes a delay in deliveries or services;
+a. the Supplier does not receive the information it requires for the performance of the contract in good time, or if the Purchaser subsequently changes such information and thus causes a delay to deliveries or services;

-c. the Purchaser or third parties are in arrears with the work to be carried out by them or are in default with the fulfilment of the contractual obligations, in particular if the Purchaser does not comply with the terms of payment.
+c. the Purchaser or third parties are in arrears with the work they are required to carried out or are in default with the fulfilment of the contractual obligations, in particular if the Purchaser fails to comply with the terms of payment.

 8.4.
-Under the reasons mentioned in accordance with letters a to c, the supplier is also entitled to withdraw from the contract.
-This releases the supplier from delivery, subsequent delivery, compliance with delivery deadlines and claims for damages.
-Likewise, the supplier reserves the right to partial delivery.
+Under the reasons mentioned in accordance with letters a to c, the Supplier is also entitled to withdraw from the contract.
+This releases the Supplier from delivery, subsequent delivery, compliance with delivery periods and claims for damages.
+Likewise, the Supplier reserves the right to partial deliveries.

 8.5.
-The Supplier shall be entitled to make partial deliveries, whereby he shall notify the Purchaser of this in writing in good time.
+The Supplier shall be entitled to make partial deliveries, whereby it shall notify the Purchaser of this in writing in good time.

 8.6.
 The assertion of compensation for delay due to late delivery is excluded.

 8.7.
 If a specific date has been agreed instead of a delivery period, this is equivalent to the last day of a delivery period.
-No. 8.1 to 8.4 shall apply by analogy.
+No. 8.1 to 8.4 shall apply accordingly.

 9.1.
-The benefit and risk shall be transferred to the Purchaser at the latest upon dispatch of the delivery from the supplier's manufacturer's factory.
-This also applies to partial deliveries or if the supplier has assumed additional services, e.g. the shipping costs or the delivery and installation of the goods.
+The benefit and risk shall be transferred to the Purchaser upon the shipment of the delivery from the manufacturer's facility of the Supplier at the latest.
+This also applies to partial deliveries or if the Supplier assumes additional services, e.g. shipment costs or the delivery and installation of the goods.

 9.2.
-If the shipment of the delivery is delayed for reasons for which the Purchaser is responsible, the risk shall pass to the Purchaser at the time originally intended for delivery ex works in accordance with the notification of readiness for dispatch.
-From this point on, the deliveries will be stored and insured by the supplier at the expense and risk of the customer.
-In the event of delay, the storage fee is half a percent for each full week of delay, but a maximum of five percent in total of the value of the part of the total delivery that was not accepted on time or in accordance with the contract as a result of the delay.
-The Supplier shall be entitled to dispose of the delivery item elsewhere after the appointment and fruitless expiry of a reasonable period of time and to supply the Purchaser with reasonable extended periods, provided that the originally ordered goods are still available.
+If the shipment of the delivery is delayed for reasons for which the Purchaser is responsible, the risk shall pass to the Purchaser at the time originally intended for delivery ex works in accordance with the notification of readiness for shipment.
+From this point on, the deliveries will be stored and insured by the Supplier at the expense and risk of the Purchaser.
+In the event of delay, the storage fee is half a percent for each full week of delay, and a maximum of five percent in total of the value of the part of the total delivery that was not accepted on time or in accordance with the contract as a result of the delay.
+After setting a reasonable grace period and allowing it to expire without result, the Supplier shall be entitled to dispose of the delivery item elsewhere, and to supply the Purchaser subject to reasonably extended delivery periods, provided that the originally ordered goods remain available.

 10.1.
-Special requests regarding shipping, transport and insurance must be notified to the supplier in good time.
-The transport is at the expense and risk of the customer.
+Special requests regarding shipment, transport and insurance must be notified to the Supplier in good time.
+The transport takes place at the expense and risk of the Purchaser.
 Complaints in connection with shipment or transport must be addressed by the Purchaser to the last carrier immediately upon receipt of the deliveries or the freight documents.

 10.2.
-Insurance against damage of any kind is the responsibility of the customer.
-At the request of the customer, the shipment shall be insured by the supplier against theft, breakage, transport, fire and water damage as well as other insurable risks at his own expense.
+Insurance against damage of any kind is the responsibility of the Purchaser.
+At the request of the Purchaser and at its own expense, the shipment shall be insured by the Supplier against theft, breakage, transport, fire and water damage as well as other insurable risks.

 10.3.
-Equipment is delivered disassembled, as far as the shipping method and transport risk require.
+Equipment is delivered disassembled, as far as the shipment method and transport risk require it.

 11. Inspection and acceptance of deliveries and services

-Upon receipt, the Purchaser shall check the deliveries and services for completeness and notify the Supplier immediately in writing of any defects, otherwise the deliveries and services shall be deemed to have been approved and accepted.
-Immediately upon arrival of the goods, the customer checks the goods for any transport damage and immediately reports them to the forwarder and the supplier.
+Upon receipt, the Purchaser shall check the deliveries and services for completeness and notify the Supplier immediately in writing of any defects, otherwise the deliveries and services shall be considered to have been approved and accepted.
+The Purchaser shall immediately check the goods for any transport damage upon the arrival of the goods, and report any such damage to the forwarder and the Supplier immediately.

 12. Return of ordered products